wonsokoh1019/pm_191127_samplebot/README.md

 * Tornado framework
 * Postgres

+## How to use

+1. Get API authentication information from the Developers Console
+2. Develop your bot by using the sample bot source code provided on GitHub
+3. Deploy your bot depending on your company’s deployment policies

 ## Documentation
-See the official API documentation for more information
+See the official API documentation for more information.

 * English
 * Japanese
 * Korean

+## Reference
+*

+## Furthur Inquiries
+Kindly leave a comment on Github Issues.